 To remind you, the following is the fiancé(e) visa route to Indefinite Leave to Remain (ILR).

 “What are the advantages of sitting a B1 English language test for a fiancé visa?

-If the applicant sites the B1 English language test, they will normally be able to re-use this same test certificate when they apply for Indefinite Leave to Remain (ILR).
+If the applicant sits the B1 English language test, they will normally be able to re-use this same test certificate when they apply for Indefinite Leave to Remain (ILR).

-#2 If you have a Bachelor’s or Master’s degree or a PhD that is taught in English, you may not have to take the A1 English language test.
+#2 If you have a Bachelor’s or Master’s degree or a PhD that was taught in English, you may not have to take the A1 English language test.

-If your English-taught degree was taught inside the UK, this can be submitted to satisfy the English language requirement.
+If your English-taught degree was awarded inside the UK, this can be submitted to satisfy the English language requirement.